teresadong/generate_rvs/README.md

 * **generateGamma(Alpha, Beta, size, random_state)**: Generates size number of Gamma Random Variables based on Alpha and Beta parameter and random state seed

-More exmaples of how to use the functions are in demo.ipynb
+More examples of how to use the functions are in demo.ipynb